kouki-dan/git-issue-release/README.md

 An additional description for the release issue.
 It is inserted to the top of a body of an issue.

+## `description-file-path`

+The file path in the repository for an additional description for release issue.
+The file content is inserted to the top of a body of an issue.
+If this parameter exists, `description` parameter will be ignored.

 ## `configuration-file-path`